-Virginia area jurisdictions impose the highest tax burden on owners of automobiles at all income levels.
+Virginia area jurisdictions impose the highest tax burden on owners of automobiles at all income levels, except the \$25,000 income level.
 This is due to the imposition of a personal property tax on automobiles.
 Virginia localities are the only area jurisdictions that levy a personal property tax on automobiles.
-The personal property tax rates for the three Virginia jurisdictions included in this study vary from \$4.40 to \$4.75 per \$100 of value.
-Virginia residents tax bill is reduced by a percentage (70.0%) in calendar year 2001, which will remain for calendar year 2002 and 2003.
+The personal property tax rates for the seven Virginia jurisdictions included in this study vary from \$3.70 to \$4.75 per \$100 of value.
+Virginia residents tax bill is reduced by a percentage (70.0%) in calendar year 2004.
 The basis for assessing the tax also differs among the Virginia area jurisdictions.
-Alexandria and Fairfax County use the trade-in value; the average loan value is used in Arlington County.
-For both methods, however, values are obtained from the January 2001 National Automobile Dealers Association Used Car Pricing Guide, Eastern Division.
+Alexandria, Fairfax County and Prince William County use the trade-in value; the average loan value is used in Arlington and Loudoun Counties.
+For both methods, however, values are obtained from the January 2004 National Automobile Dealers Association Used Car Pricing Guide, Eastern Division.